 - Improve dedicated communications capabilities.

+Funding is available through a subaward process.
+The subaward is a federal award provided by a pass-through entity, the Institute for Intergovernmental Research (IIR), to a subrecipient, your agency, by which funding is made available through a reimbursement process.
 Law enforcement agencies along the SWB may request funding for equipment and items that support the program purposes outlined above—including, but not limited to, K-9 unit support (e.g., K-9s, training for K-9s, K-9 maintenance, and vehicle modifications for a K-9 unit); technology, such as license plate readers; and other requests for assistance.
 Refer to the Application for a list of eligible items.

 Items normally provided by a law enforcement agency in the course of its mission are not included in this program; for example, vehicles, weapons, uniforms, radios, and other standard-issue items.